 - A fast-track program for a second opinion within 48 hours

 - National endorsement of accreditation with commendation from the Commission on Cancer (CoC)

 When you choose CyberKnife treatment at MedStar Franklin Square Medical Center, you can be confident that you're receiving the most advanced treatment for from the nation's top CyberKnife experts.

-CyberKnife® is an effective and accurate method of destroying or killing cancer cells using radiation.
-It is an excellent alternative for patients who cannot or do not want to undergo surgery and for patients who have tumors in very sensitive or hard-to-reach places.
-MedStar Franklin Square uses CyberKnife technology to treat the following cancers:
+CyberKnife® is commonly used to treat inoperable or complex tumors.
+It is an excellent alternative for patients who cannot or do not want to undergo surgery and for patients who have tumors in very sensitive or hard-to-reach places, including the following:

 - Brain, Spine, and Skull-Base Tumors

 - Lung Cancer